pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/_index.md

 ## Time

 How long this module will take depends on your internet connection, reading speed, and other factors.
-On average, this module should take you 30 to 40 minutes to complete.
+On average, this module should take you about 40 minutes to complete.

 ## Prerequisites